 About milia

-Milia are tiny lumps or blisters that sometimes come up on babies’ faces soon after birth.
+Milia are tiny white bumps that sometimes come up on babies’ faces soon after birth.
 They happen when the sweat glands get blocked.
 The glands get blocked because they aren’t yet fully developed.

 Milia are very common.